SAP: Criticism and controversy

 In May 2022, multiple claims were made of bullying and sexual harassment within the company, with many cases of unwanted advances by senior male managers on female colleagues.
 When complaints were made or information made available, HR were found to be unhelpful or hostile.
 For example, in one case a female employee was groped by a male manager in Sydney while at a company event, but he was never brought to account.
 In another case, a female employee was sexually targeted by a manager and asked to keep her web camera on during the day.
-She then complained and was placed under "performance management" - a pre-cursor to being asked to leave the company.
+She then complained and was placed under "performance management" - a precursor to being asked to leave the company.
 Several female executives, including the Co-CEO left the company, adding to concerns that women were negatively treated, despite SAP then hiring several other senior women from Microsoft.

-One employee claimed she was made redundant because she lobbied for more diversity at SAP.
+In 2024 after investigations by the U.S. Justice Department and the Securities and Exchange Commission, SAP was ordered to pay $220 million to resolve violations of the Foreign Corrupt Practices Act in South Africa, Indonesia, Tanzania, Malawi, Ghana, Kenya, Zimbabwe and Azerbaijan.
+It paid bribes to officials in state-owned enterprises to gain government contracts.
+It entered into a three-year deferred prosecution agreement, paying a criminal penalty of $118.8 million and an administrative forfeiture of $103,396,765.
+In South Africa SAP used third-party intermediaries to acquire tenders from various state-owned entities, including Transnet, the South African Revenue Service, the City of Johannesburg, Eskom and the Department of Water and Sanitation.
+In March 2024, SAP agreed to pay R500 million as part of an agreement with South Africa's Special Investigating Unit.
+The agreement indemnifies them against further financial claims related to the bribery, but does not absolve any parties from criminal prosecution.

+On September 3, 2024 it was announced that CTO and Executive Board Member Jürgen Müller reached a mutual agreement to leave the company by the end of the month due to incident of inappropriate behavior at a company event.
+Following the news of this incident it was reported on September 13, 2024 that German prosecutors have opened a formal investigation of sexual harassment between him and the female employee.